|

 (2010-09-23)

-Functions and applications are special relations.
-Some
+Functions and applications are special

 functions from A to B

-are injective, surjective or both.
+can be injective, surjective, or both.

 A function f from set A to set B is something